Computing Generalized Convolutions Faster Than Brute Force: Existence of Low-Cost Cyclic Partition

 Let $E'\subseteq E(G_f)$ be a subset of edges inducing the subgraph $G'$ of $G_f$.
-With $T'\deff V(G')$ and $R'\deff \{ r \in R \mid \lambda_f(r) \in E'\}$, we define $f' \from L \times R' \to T'$ as the restriction of $f$ such that the representation graph of $f'$ is $G'$.
+With $T'\deff V(G')$ and $R'\deff \{ r \in R \mid \lambda_f(r) \in E'\}$, we define $f' \from L \times R' \to T'$ as the \emph{restriction} of $f$ such that the representation graph of $f'$ is $G'$.
 Formally, $f'(\ell,r)=f(\ell,r)$ for all $\ell\in L$ and $r \in R'$.
 We say that $f'$ is the \emph{function represented by} $G'$ or $E'$, respectively. \end{definition}

-A decomposition of a directed graph $G$ is a set $C$ of edge-disjoint subgraphs of $G$, such that each edge belongs to exactly one set in $C$.
-For ease of notation, we identify the set of edges $E'$ with the induced graph $G'$.
-For a graph $G$, the \emph{line graph} $L(G)$ is a graph where the set of edges $E(G)$ is the vertex set of $L(G)$ and $e_1,e_2 \in V(L(G))$ are adjacent in $L(G)$ if edges $e_1,e_2$ share an endpoint in graph $G$.
+A decomposition of a directed graph $G$ is a family $\mathcal{F}$ of edge-disjoint subgraphs of $G$, such that each edge belongs to exactly one subgraph in $\mathcal{F}$.
+The following observation follows directly from the previous definition.